 With hundreds of different bird feeders on the market these days, when first getting into birding, it can be difficult to decide which is best for you and your backyard.
 Each variety of feeder typically comes with a wide variety of feeding options, and you can usually find one that fits the type of feed you are looking to use.
 Most feeders will use a seed type of bird food, while others are manufactured specifically for certain types of feed, like suet feeders, hummingbird nectar feeders, and Nyjer feeders to name a few.

 Today we will highlight perhaps one of the most popular and easiest methods for attracting and feeding birds in your backyard; the platform or tray feeders and how to properly set them up and start seeing birds right away.

-As we stated above, platform feeders will attract both the largest variety of birds, and the greatest number of birds upon set up.
+As we stated above, platform feeders will attract both the largest variety of birds and the greatest number of birds upon setting up.
 This type of feeder is conducive to both perching birds and ground feeding birds to do the platform’s sturdy structure.